zowe/community/Project Management/PI Planning/21PI3 Planning/Zowe Explorer Squad - 21PI3 Objectives (July 2021 to October 2021).md

 - [Extension to appear properly in the extensions tab](https://github.com/zowe/vscode-extension-for-cics/issues/61)
 - [Filter text should support wildcards](https://github.com/zowe/vscode-extension-for-cics/issues/57)
 - [Theia Check for WebView compatibility](https://github.com/zowe/vscode-extension-for-cics/issues/64)
+- Work with OMP Cobol Training Course.
+  - Update the course to add the VSCode CICS plugin
+  - Install CICS in the zCOBOL system
+- [Stretch] Publish the CICS plugin to VSCode Marketplace.